yogeshniu/yogesh/content/references/chinese_speaking/chinese_speaking11.md

 | qǐ      | 起        | to get up; to rise        |
 | chuáng  | 床        | bed                       |
 | shēngrì | 生日      | birthday                  |

+**Disclaimer:** These teachings are sourced from the Chinese Speaking Class 2023-2024 organized by the Chinese Cultural Centre in Nepal.
+For official information and inquiries, please visit [Chinese Cultural Centre Nepal](https://www.facebook.com/cccnepal2015).
+The instructor, Laoshi Jitesh Maharjan, can be reached through his Facebook profile: [Jitesh Maharjan](https://www.facebook.com/jites210).